ayushbits/IndicParam/README.md

 ## IndicParam: Benchmark to Evaluate LLMs on Low-Resource Indic Languages

-IndicParam is a human-curated benchmark of graduate-level multiple-choice questions (MCQs) for evaluating Large Language Models (LLMs) on **low- and extremely low-resource Indic languages**, following the design of ParamBench but extending it beyond Hindi.
+IndicParam is a human-curated benchmark for evaluating Large Language Models (LLMs) on **low- and extremely low-resource Indic languages**, following the design of ParamBench.

 ### Overview

-- **Goal**: Assess LLMs on language understanding and general knowledge in under-represented Indic languages under a unified, exam-style MCQ setting.
+- The benchmark contains **13,207 questions** across **11 languages**, plus a separate Sanskrit–English code-mixed set; this repository.
 - **Source**: Official UGC-NET language question papers and answer keys, collected across multiple years and sessions.
-- **Scale**: The benchmark described in the paper contains **13,207 questions** across **11 languages**, plus a separate Sanskrit–English code-mixed set; this repository follows the same schema and may include updated or extended releases.

 ### Languages and Scripts